Blog / Marketing tips / How to Write An About Us Page That Rocks

 Try finding new ways to introduce your brand to the world.
 Your About Us page is the right place to show off your company’s culture or sense of humor.

-Flip Flop Shops specialize in selling flip flops so they can get away with using pictures of their team member’s feed instead of regular headshots.
+Flip Flop Shops specialize in selling flip flops so they can get away with using pictures of their team member’s feet instead of regular headshots.
 This unique way of showing off their team gives you an idea of how passionate the company is about what they do.

 Think Crucial is a marketplace that sells almost everything you need around the house, but don’t want to spend big bucks on.
 Batteries, filters, ink, everything you need to be a responsible adult.